Accept a payment

 Once you create the Payment Intent, you need to use the widget_token to setup the widget for a payment.

-The Fintoc Widget is the client-side component that your customers will interact to pay using Fintoc.
+The Fintoc Widget is the client-side component that your customers will interact with to pay using Fintoc.
 The Fintoc Widget will handle credential validation, multi-factor authentication, and error handling for each institution that we support.

 Use your Public Key and the Payment Intent widget token to configure the widget.